joinpursuit/8-0-react-props-lab/README.md

 1. `donations`: An array of objects, where each object represents a donation.

-Create each component in the `Components/` directory and pass props from the `App` to each components to create the mockup as seen above.
-HTML snippets for each component is included below.
+Create each component in the `Components/` directory and pass props from the `App` to each component to create the mockup as seen above.
+HTML snippets for each component are included below.

 ### Components